Whole Foods Beat Everything Else

 - Waist circumference stable or decreasing

-- Labs in range (LDL, fasting glucose)
+- Labs in range (LDL, fasting glucose, inflammatory markers)

 - You feel better than you did 6 months ago